We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Before we move forward, it’s important to note that the

-Instead, the Skin Cancer Foundation recommends that infants are kept out of the sun entirely with umbrellas and protective clothing as they are more susceptible to the potential side effects of sunscreen, like rashes and chemical absorption, than adults.
+Instead, the Skin Cancer Foundation recommends that infants are kept out of the sun entirely with umbrellas and

 In a word, yes.
 Aside from catching a nasty and painful sunburn, the harmful UVA and UVB rays emitted by the sun can lead to long term skin damage.
 According to the American Association of Dermatology, skin damage can start to show as early as 4 years old, and can eventually lead to premature aging (such as sagging and wrinkling) and, even worse, skin cancer.